systemd/mkosi/mkosi/resources/mkosi.md

 configured more than once via configuration files, later assignments override earlier assignments except for settings that take a collection of values.
-Also, settings read from `mkosi.local.conf` will override settings from configuration files that are parsed later but not settings specified on the CLI.
+Also, settings read from `mkosi.local.conf` will override settings from configuration files that are parsed later, but not settings specified on the CLI.

+For settings that take a single value, the empty assignment (`SomeSetting=` or `--some-setting=`) can be used to override a previous setting and reset to the default.

 Settings that take a collection of values are merged by appending the new values to the previously configured values.
 Assigning the empty